 - ‘none’: Indicates an empty set.
 It is similar to specifying X-Frame-Options as DENY.

 However, if you need to open sites in iframes for internal tooling, experimentation purposes, or development & testing scenarios, you will need a tool like Requestly to do the job.

 Requestly is a browser extension that lets you Modify Headers, Redirect URLs, Switch hosts, Mock API responses, Delay network requests, Insert custom scripts, and do much more.
 Using the modify headers rule, we can easily add, modify and remove any response Headers before it reaches the browser.

-Install the Requestly browser extension and set this rule like it is shown in the below screenshot to bypass the content security policy.
+Install the Requestly and follow the instructions below to bypass the content security policy.

 - The first step is to install the Requestly browser extension or desktop app.

 - Once installed, open the app and create a new “Modify Response Headers” rule.

 - In the rule settings, select “Remove” as the action.
 For the header name, enter “X-Frame-Options” or “Content-Security-Policy”.

 - Click on Save to activate the rule.
 Now, the website you’ve specified should be able to load in an iframe.